Fat & Protein: the effect blood glucose

 But why the emphasis on the phrase “on average”?
 Because, just like all things related to diabetes, fat doesn’t affect everyone the same.
 In fact, the biggest take away lesson from this study is that there is great individual variability in response to fat.
 On average there was an increase in insulin requirement with the high fat meal but this effect varied significantly from one person to the next; some people seem to be more sensitive than others to the BG-altering effects of fat.
 So the only way to know how high-fat foods affect you or your child is to test it out and see.
 By paying attention to BG after you eat high fat meals, some people know right away that dietary fat causes challenges for them.

-What can we do to avoid this outcome?
+What can we do to avoid the high blood glucose spikes that follow fat intake?

 We gratefully acknowledge the information provided by Lorraine Anderson (RD, CDE, Senior Clinical Manager, Animas Canada) and Shannon Cassar (RN, CDE, Alberta Children’s Hospital Diabetes Clinic), which served as the basis for this article.
 Without you, we might never had experienced this diabetes management revolution!
 Thank you!